-- The carrying values of cash, trade and other receivables, trade and other payables, customer deposits and the share repurchase commitment under the ASPP approximate their fair values due to the relatively short periods to maturity of these financial instruments. - The carrying value of the senior secured credit facility approximates its fair value as the terms and conditions of the borrowing arrangements are comparable to market terms and conditions as at December 31, 2022 and December 31, 2021.

-- The interest rate swap obtained effective April 1, 2021 is recognized at fair value based on observable quoted market prices for identical financial instruments in active markets as at December 31, 2022 and December 31, 2021.
-The interest rate swap is included in trade and other receivables in the consolidated statements of financial position. - The redemption liabilities related to the acquisition of Hush were initially recognized at fair value on acquisition date and subsequently measured at amortized cost.
-The inputs to the measurement of the fair value of the redemption liabilities related to acquisitions are Level 3 inputs.
+- The carrying values of cash, trade and other receivables, trade and other payables, deferred revenues and the share repurchase commitment under the ASPP approximate their fair values due to the relatively short periods to maturity of these financial instruments. - The carrying value of the long-term debt under the senior secured credit facility approximates its fair value as the terms and conditions of the borrowing arrangements are comparable to market terms and conditions as at December 31, 2023 and December 31, 2022. - The interest rate swap obtained effective April 1, 2021 is recognized at fair value based on observable quoted market prices for identical financial instruments in active markets as at December 31, 2023 and December 31, 2022.
+The interest rate swap is included in trade and other receivables in the consolidated statements of financial position. - The convertible note receivable is recognized at fair value.
+The inputs to the measurement of fair value are level 3 inputs.
+The Company valued the convertible note receivable using the Black-Scholes pricing model and the Crank-Nicolson finite difference method; significant model inputs include share price, risk-free interest rate and expected volatility.
+An increase or decrease in the model inputs would result in an increase or decrease in the fair value the convertible note receivable.
+Changes in the value of the convertible note receivable for the year ended December 31, 2023 consisted of interest income of \$1,546 and unrealized foreign exchange losses of \$625 recognized within other income in the consolidated statement of income and other comprehensive income. - The warrant is recognized at fair value.
+The inputs to the measurement of fair value are level 3 inputs.
+The Company valued the warrant using the Binomial option pricing model; significant model inputs include share price, risk-free interest rate and expected volatility.
+An increase or decrease in the model inputs would result in an increase or decrease in the fair value the warrant.
+Changes in the value of the warrant for the year ended December 31, 2023 consisted of unrealized foreign exchange losses of \$70 recognized within other income in the consolidated statement of income and other comprehensive income. - The redemption liabilities related to the acquisition of Hush were initially recognized at fair value on acquisition date and subsequently measured at amortized cost.
+The inputs to the measurement of the fair value are level 3 inputs.
 The fair value measurements were made using a discounted cash flow model; significant model inputs were expected future pre-tax earnings over the measurement period (determined with reference to the specific acquired business) and a pre-tax discount rate of 14%.
 The discount rate is attributable to the level of risk related to economic growth factors combined with the length of the contingent payment periods; and the dispersion was driven by unique characteristics of the businesses acquired and the respective terms for these future payments.
-A 1% increase in the weighted average discount rate would decrease the fair value of redemption liabilities by \$112 (2021 \$491).